-In December 2018, we completed a secondary offering and incurred \$0.4 million of costs primarily consisting of legal, accounting and other direct fees and costs.
-These costs were initially deferred and capitalized and then reclassified to stockholders' equity at the conclusion of our secondary offering on December 11, 2018.
+On December 11, 2018, we completed a follow-on offering and incurred \$0.4 million of costs primarily consisting of legal, accounting and other direct fees and costs.
+These costs were recorded and then reclassified to stockholders' equity.
 During the first four months of 2018, we also recorded an additional \$2.0 million non-cash restricted stock expense related to the accelerated vesting associated with our IPO.